This is an introduction to the folder structure that Mistika VR will create in your computer:

 In those files you will find all the render metadata that was not defined in the .vrenv , including the render resolution, render path, and render format.

 * The "Add to render queue" permits to create the rnd files and then call a user scripts for each one passing the rnd and some other metadata to them.
-For example, the integration with Smedge and other render farms use those files to submit the render jobs.
+For example, the integration with Smedge, Deadline and other render farms is based on those files, which are submitted as part of the render jobs.

-Note: All the files mentioned above are text files, you can find more detail in the article about Mistika syntax in the knowledge base.
+Note: All the files mentioned above ( .vrenv, .rnd, .clp, ...) are just text files .
+You can manipulate them directly with your own scripts for better integration in your workflows.
+You can find more details in the article about Mistika syntax in the knowledge base.

-Global settings ( VR-ENV folder ) and camera presets folder.
+Global application settings and camera presets folder. ( SGO AppData/VR folder)

 The software also needs a global folder to save configuration files and global settings that do not depend on a specific project.
 This is the SGO AppData/VR folder in your user account (on Windows, it is normally located in C:\Users\YourUserName\SGO AppData\VR ).
 Most of the files inside are not intended for direct user manipulation, but it has some interesting files that you may need to be aware, which are these: